 Visitors are welcome to use our library facilities, including browsing books and journals in the library and online, and advice from the library team.

 PCs are available for visitors to use with a guest log-in, available from the IT Service Desk on the first floor.
 You can also print and photocopying documents in the library.
 Stationary is available to buy from the Welcome Hub.
 You will not, however, be able to take books out on loan.

-We have lots of great sports facilities such as a seasonal open-air swimming pool, bowling green, and tennis/basketball/squash courts that you may use.
+We have lots of great sports facilities such as a bowling green and tennis/basketball/squash courts that you may use.
 The Short Course and Conferences Office holds a limited amount of sports equipment that is available for guests to borrow.
 Talk to your course/ conference organiser or a member of the Conference and Short Course team to arrange this.